The cedar shavings debate still rages, thanks to a couple articles by a university student and a breeder of rats.

 In the case of Mr. Johnston’s review of research done on sawmill workers, it is not scientifically possible to assume that rats, or rabbits, will react to the phenols in cedar as the humans do.
 This is because the rabbits are not sucking in many board-feet of plicatic-acid-laden dust every day, while they guide logs through shredders while enveloped in clouds of sawdust.

 First, where’s the clinical evidence in rabbits?
 Where are the thousands of rabbits getting sick due to cedar?
-I know of a LOT of rabbits with snuffles or coccidiosis, but these illnesses were not contracted from acute cedar-osis.
+I hear about a LOT of rabbits with snuffles or coccidiosis, but these illnesses were not contracted from acute cedar-osis.

 Today, almost no one uses untreated cedar for their rabbits, however 20 or 30 years ago, cedar was a common bedding.
 Rabbits were not dropping like flies at the time.